Magento 2 Speed Optimization: Tips & Techniques

 Use of higher resolution images will negatively impact website speed, especially when users access your website on mobile devices.
 Solution for this to optimize images.
-There are online tools available to optimize images or you can use Photoshop to optimize images.
+There are online and offline tools available to optimize images.

 Magento usually stores catalog data in multiple tables, based on the Entity-Attribute-Value (EAV) model.
-Because attributes are stored in multiple tables, SQL queries are sometimes long and negatively affect Magento performance.
+Because attributes are stored in multiple tables, SQL queries are sometimes heavy and negatively affect Magento performance.

 By enabling the flat catalog for categories and products, you can reduce the number of queries and also the complexity of queries is less as unions and joins are avoided.
 It accelerates the time it takes for the system to respond to the database queries, therefore improving website performance.
 This is especially relevant for large product catalogs with thousands of items and collections displaying more then 20 products at a given time.